MasterAirscrachDev/CoolThings/Saving System/info.md

-#General Purpose Save System I Made For Unity Game And Other Progects
+#General Purpose Save System I Made For Unity Games And Other Projects
+##SLASystem
+Old
+Uses Json
+Not user Friendly
+##FileSuper
+New
+Custom Data Storage
+User friendly
 Currently The backbone of LunaDev's UwUBot (Discord Bot)